This instalment of Sustainability at Home investigates how you can green up your home, backyard or nature strip with indoor or indigenous plants.

 The autumn planting season is upon us, so our resident experts at the Nangak Tamboree Wildlife Sanctuary have shortlisted their favourite indigenous plants.

 They also have a handy plant finder to help with selection, or your local council may have a list of species suitable for your area.
-Some garden centres offer delivery or click and collect services so you can safely maintain physical distancing in these tricky times.

 Here are the team’s favourites: